What's happened

 How we got here

 Jeffrey Epstein, a convicted sex offender, died in 2019 while awaiting trial on sex trafficking charges.
-His estate contains extensive evidence, including photos linking Epstein to powerful figures.
-Congressional Democrats have pushed for transparency, leading to a law compelling the Department of Justice to release Epstein-related files by December 19, 2025.
+His estate holds tens of thousands of photos and documents implicating a network of powerful individuals.
+Following bipartisan legislation signed by President Trump in November 2025, the Department of Justice was mandated to release all files related to Epstein by December 19, 2025.
+The House Oversight Committee has been selectively releasing materials to pressure full disclosure.

 Go deeper